-The Financial Management Service (FMS), which is a bureau of the Department of the Treasury, performs a critical role in fulfilling the Treasury's mission as the Government's financial manager.
-For example, FMS makes Federal payments and collections.
+The Bureau of the Fiscal Service (BFS), which is a bureau of the Department of the Treasury, performs a critical role in fulfilling the Treasury's mission as the Government's financial manager.
+For example, BFS makes Federal payments and collections.
 It also maintains the Government's central accounting and reporting systems.
-In addition, FMS administers the Government's cash management programs, credit and debt collection activities, and various other financial services.
+In addition, BFS administers the Government's cash management programs, credit and debt collection activities, and various other financial services.

-In its role as Federal financial agent, FMS publishes the "Combined Statement of Receipts, Outlays, and Balances of the United States Government."
+In its role as Federal financial agent, BFS publishes the "Combined Statement of Receipts, Outlays, and Balances of the United States Government."
 This statement includes data maintained in the central accounts, which are provided by Federal entities, disbursing officers and the Federal Reserve Banks.

 The last page of this statement contains an order form for the publication.
-An electronic version of the report can be found on FMS' website at www.fms.treas.gov/annualreport/.
+An electronic version of the report can be found on BFS' website at www.fiscal.treasury.gov/.